fenago/Grokking-Deep-Learning/Lab_6.md

 the image.
 You know ahead of time that the image can’t be more than one number.
 You can train this network with a sigmoid activation function and declare that the highest output probability is the most likely.
 This will work reasonably well.
-But it’s far better to have an activation function that models the idea that “The more likely it’s one label, the less likely it’s any of the other labels.”
+But it’s far better to have an activation function that models the idea that "The more likely it’s one label, the less likely it’s any of the other labels."
 Why do we like this phenomenon?
 Consider how weight updates are performed.
 Let’s say the MNIST digit classifier should predict that the image is a 9.
 Also say that the raw weighted sums going into the final layer (before applying an activation function) are the following values: